-Interaction between microturbulence and fast-ion-driven instabilities
+[H2] Interaction of drift waves and fast-ion-driven instabilities

 Experiments have been performed in different tokamaks to characterize the impact of EP instabilities on thermal turbulent transport and thermal plasma confinement.
-In EAST, the presence of fishbones has been found to lead to turbulence-free plasmas in the region of fishbone activity and consequent ITB formation9.
-In this case, the fishbones were found to generate a perturbed localized E_r , which can produce a sheared $E \times B$ flow that triggers ITB formation^{84,85}.
-In the HL-2A tokamak, other fast-ion-driven instabilities located at the q = 1 location, such as the long-lived mode, have been shown to have a role in sustaining ITBs, by increasing ZF activity and suppressing ITG turbulent transport, although the triggering of ITB was mainly obtained by thermal ion dilution10.
-At JET, the interplay between thermal turbulent transport and destabilized TAE has been identified in conditions of very low fast-ion dilution and the presence of megaelectronvolt (MeV) ions, which were accelerated with ICRH^{1,15}.
-These plasmas show reduced core ion heat transport compared to equivalent plasmas heated with -100 keV ions with NBI.
+In EAST, the presence of fishbones has been found to lead to turbulence-free plasmas in the region of fishbone activity and consequent ITB formation10.
+In this case, the fishbones were found to generate a perturbed localized E_r , which can produce a sheared $E \times B$ flow that triggers ITB formation^{85,86}.
+In the HL-2A tokamak, other fast-ion-driven instabilities located at the q = 1 location, such as the long-lived mode, have been shown to play a role in sustaining ITBs, by increasing ZF activity and suppressing ITG turbulent transport, although the triggering of ITB was mainly obtained by thermal ion dilution 11.
+At JET, the interplay between thermal turbulent transport and destabilized TAE has been identified in conditions of very low fast-ion dilution and the presence of MeV ions, which were accelerated with ICRH^{1,16}.
+These plasmas show reduced core ion heat transport compared to equivalent plasmas heated with ~100 keV ions with NBI.
 Reflectometry measurements indicate that a lower density fluctuation intensity is observed in the typical ITG range of frequencies, when TAEs are destabilized.
 Similar findings were observed in ASDEX Upgrade H-mode plasmas and further confirmed through global gyrokinetic simulations.
-The simulations show that high-frequency electromagnetic modes, driven by fast ions, effectively suppress turbulence by enhancing ZF, thereby leading to improved plasma performance86.
+The simulations show that high-frequency electromagnetic modes, driven by fast ions, effectively suppress turbulence by enhancing ZF, thereby leading to improved plasma performance87.

 In DIII-D experiments, it was found that ZFs generated by the EP instability can suppress turbulent transport of the thermal plasmas.
-GTC simulations8 show that ZFs generated by fishbone can be responsible for the ITB formation.
-Additionally, GTC simulations^{7,65,68} show that the RSAE and ITG co-exist and nonlinearly interact in these plasmas.
-The electrostatic potentials are dominated by mesoscale RSAE, and the electron density perturbations are dominated by microscopic ITG (Fig. 5).
-Cross-scale interactions are needed in the GTC gyrokinetic simulation to maintain a quasi-steady-state RSAE with a mode structure and amplitude in agreement with DIII-D experimental measurements7.
-The thermal ion heat diffusivity in realistic simulations a Ratio of calculated residual ZF level with and without fast ions
+GTC simulations9 show that ZFs generated by fishbone can be responsible for the ITB formation.
+Additionally, GTC simulations^{8,66,69} show that the RSAE and ITG co-exist and nonlinearly interact in these plasmas.
+The electrostatic potentials are dominated by meso-scale RSAE and the electron density perturbations are dominated by microscopic ITG (Fig. 5).
+Cross-scale interactions are needed in the GTC gyrokinetic simulation to maintain a quasi-steady state RSAE with a mode structure and amplitude in agreement with DIII-D experimental measurements8.
+The thermal ion heat diffusivity in realistic simulations that couple RSAE and ITG is reduced by a factor of two compared to that in the control simulation, in which RSAE is artificially suppressed.
+This turbulence suppression has been identified to be caused by the larger ZFs generated by the RSAE69.